 Moraine Lake

-There is only one place to stay at the famous Lake Moraine and books up fast.
+There is only one place to stay at the famous Moraine Lake and it books up fast.
 The Moraine Lake Lodge is only open from June to October (when Parks Canada opens and closes access to Moraine Lake).

 It’s not a vast place, meaning if you want to stay at Lake Moraine herself and be one of the first people to see it every morning and last to say goodnight to the lake, it’s best to book as soon as you can.
 The good news is that guests of the Moraine Lake Lodge get free access to their rental canoes.